IDT G15 Collaborative Teaching Practices

 Upon completion of this course, the student will:

-1. Synthesize data and feedback from multiple sources to enhance teaching strategies.
+1. Synthesize data and feedback from multiple sources to build collaborative teaching practices and engage learners.

 1. Reflect on teaching experiences and feedback from multiple sources.